 Voltammetry Plotting Conventions

-Last Updated: 4/24/19 by Support
+Last Updated: 7/19/19 by Neil Spinner

 Although most electroanalytical researchers agree that current should be plotted along the vertical axis and potential should be plotted along the horizontal axis, there is no widespread agreement as to the orientation (direction) for each axis.
-Some researchers plot positive (anodic, oxidizing) potentials toward the right while others plot negative (cathodic, reducing) potential toward the right (as per classical polarography tradition).
+Some researchers plot positive (anodic, oxidizing) potentials toward the right while others plot negative (cathodic, reducing) potentials toward the right (as per classical polarography tradition).
 Furthermore, some researchers plot anodic (oxidizing) current upward along the vertical axis, while others plot cathodic (reducing) current in the upward direction.

 This means there are four possible conventions for plotting a voltammogram, and one should always take a moment to ascertain the orientation of the axes before interpreting a voltammogram.
 Fortunately, of the four possible ways to plot a voltammogram, only two are commonly used.
 The older tradition (based on classical polarography) plots cathodic current upwards along the vertical axis and negative (cathodic, reducing) potentials toward the right along the horizontal axis.
-A complex voltammogram involving four different limiting currents (Fig 4.
-Left) illustrates this convention, which is sometimes called the “North American” convention.
+A complex voltammogram involving four different limiting currents (Figure 1.
+Left) illustrates this convention, which is sometimes called the North American, Polarographic, or Classic convention.

 Figure 1.
 Polarographic vs IUPAC voltammetry plotting conventions

 The same data may be plotted using the IUPAC convention (Figure 1.
 Right).
 This convention plots anodic currents upward along the vertical axis and more positive (anodic, oxidizing) potentials to the right along the horizontal axis.
 The IUPAC convention is more readily understood by those outside the electroanalytical research community (because positive values are plotted to the right along the horizontal axis).